 Plan Your Visit

-The Notre Dame Shakespeare Festival is thrilled to welcome audiences back to the campus of the University of Notre Dame for our new Professional Company production of A Midsummer Night's Dream.
-Please continue to refresh this page for the latest updates.
+Shakespeare at Notre Dame is thrilled to welcome audiences to the campus of the University of Notre Dame.
+Please refresh this page for the latest updates.

 Here's what to expect when you arrive:

-- Tickets will be available via the DeBartolo Performing Arts Center box office.
-If you have purchased tickets prior to arrival, please bring your printed or electronic ticket to the entrance to the performance space, just off N. Eddy Street.
+- Tickets will be available prior to the performance via the DeBartolo Performing Arts Center box office.
+If you have purchased tickets prior to arrival, please bring your printed or electronic ticket with you.

 - The seating area will open at 7:00 p.m., with the performance beginning at 7:30 p.m.

-- Food & drink is permitted in the seating area.
+- Food & drink is not permitted in the seating area.

 Health & safety expectations for patrons: